Hmong people: Etymology

-The term Hmong is the English spelling of the Hmong's native name.
-It is a singular and plural noun (e.g., Japanese, French, etc.).
-Very little is known about the native Hmong name as it is not mentioned in Chinese historical records, since the Han identified the Hmong as Miao.
-The meaning of it is debatable and no one is sure of its origin, although it can be traced back to several provinces in China.
-However, Hmong Americans and Hmong Laotians often associate it with "Free" and/or "Hmoov" (Fate); it serves as a reminder to them of their history of fighting oppression.
+The term Hmong is the English spelling of the Hmong people's native name.
+It is a singular and a plural noun similar to "Japanese" and "French".
+Very little is known about the Hmong people's native name, as it is not mentioned in Chinese historical records, in which the Hmong are identified as Miao.
+Its meaning is debatable, and its origin is uncertain, though it can be traced to several provinces in China.
+However, Hmong Americans and Hmong Laotians often associate it with 'free' or 'fate' (hmoov); it serves as a reminder to them of their history of fighting oppression.